Sermons

 4 December 2016

 Of all the qualities that Paul could have assigned to God it’s interesting that he refers to God as a God of hope.
-We live in a world where hope is sought after so badly in so many ways because people want to be sure about their future.
-Knowing that their future is secure gives… Read more
+We live in a world where hope… Read more

 Hope for Christians